-The Census of Agriculture and the Natural Resources Inventory are the two sources that seem to be most frequently used to track farmland conversion in the United States (for example, Kahn uses the Census of Agriculture, and Heimlich and Anderson use the Natural Resources Inventory).
-Although these may be the only widely available sources of agricultural land use data their definitions and methods make the data questionable for use in tracking farmland conversion.
+The Census of Agriculture and the Natural Resources Inventory are the two sources that seem to be most frequently used to track farmland conversion in the United States.
+Although these may be the only widely available sources of agricultural land use data their definitions and methods make the data questionable for use in tracking conversion.

 Through comparison with aerial photography and GIS mapping we have found that they are poor and even misleading proxies for farmland conversion in California.